phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 path = /person
 ```

-What we probably want to know is what fields has been requested, so that we can do a better database query.
+What we probably want to know is which fields have been requested, so that we can do a better database query.

 So the fieldName (`person`) and the selectedFields (`names`,`surname`) is what we need.